 Installs a versioned shared library.
-The \$SHLIBVERSION construction variable should be defined in the environment to confirm the version number in the library name.
-The symlinks appropriate to the architecture will be generated.
+The symlinks appropriate to the architecture will be generated based on symlinks of the source library.

 Jar(),

 env.Jar()

 Builds a Java archive (.jar) file from the specified list of sources.
 Any directories in the source list will be searched for .class files).
 Any .java files in the source list will be compiled to .class files by calling the Java Builder.